Depression: Root Causes and Natural Support Strategies

 Inflammation is one of the common culprits behind mood disorders.
 Omega-3 fatty acids are healthy fats with anti-inflammatory benefits.
 Research has found an association between omega-3 fatty acids (alpha-linolenic, eicosapentaenoic, docosahexaenoic) and depression and found that supplementation may improve symptoms.
 Increasing your intake of omega-3 fatty acids may reduce your risk and improve your mood (48).

-Foods that are rich in omega-3 fatty acids include salmon, cod liver oil, herring, sardines, anchovies, mackerel, other fish and seafood, algae, hemp seeds, chia seeds, and flax seeds.
+Foods that are rich in omega-3 fatty acids include salmon, cod liver oil, herring, sardines, anchovies, mackerel, other fish and seafood, algae, pasture-raised eggs, grass-fed butter, hemp seeds, chia seeds, and flax seeds.
 However, if your health is compromised, meeting your omega-3 needs may be difficult via diet alone, and you may benefit from supplementation.

 Plant based omega 3’s such as flax oil only contain the small chain omega 3 called ALA and do not have any DHA.
 It is very hard for our body to convert ALA into DHA so it is best to get a high quality fish or krill oil that is rich in EPA and DHA.
 You want to find a brand that is molecularly distilled to take out any heavy metals and other unwanted contaminants.